Virginia Beach Sportsplex

 The Virginia Beach Sportsplex is a sports complex in Virginia Beach, Virginia.
-The name is most commonly attached to the main stadium within the complex, which opened in 1999.
-It has a permanent seating capacity of 6,000, on two decks of seating, though it can be expanded upwards to 17,000 for American football games.
-It was the first soccer-specific stadium built from the ground up in the United States.
+The name is most commonly attached to the main soccer-specific stadium within the complex, which opened in 1999.
+It has a permanent seating capacity of 6,000 on two decks of seating, though it can be expanded upwards to 17,000 for American football games.
+It was the first soccer-specific venue built from the ground up in the United States.
 The Sportsplex is located across the street from the Princess Anne Athletic Complex and near the Veterans United Home Loans Amphitheater.